the-catman/objectab/README.md

 # Example

 * The below is javascript code, however, porting to typescript is way better.
-    * Really, by now everyone should be using typescript.
+    * By now everyone should be using typescript.

 Basic example: